 Home to approximately 3,100 licensed hospital beds, Sedgwick County continues to lead the region in healthcare options.
-Within the community, there are 17 individual hospitals, which each serves the needs of the community by providing acute, general and specialized care.
+Within the community, there are 17 individual hospitals, each serving the needs of the community by providing acute, general and specialized care.
 Additionally, Sedgwick County has 50 nursing homes and assisted living facilities for those in need of special care.
-4

-Sedgwick County also provides services to those in need of mental health care as well as addiction services substance use disorders through Comprehensive Community Care of Sedgwick County (COMCARE).
+Sedgwick County also provides services to those in need of mental health care as well as addiction services and substance use disorders through Comprehensive Community Care of Sedgwick County (COMCARE).
 The Department collaborates with other agencies in the community to provide services.
-Since 2002, the number of consumers in the COMCARE system has continued to increase and is projected to reach an unduplicated count of more than 14,000 in 2013.
+Since 2002, the number of consumers in the COMCARE system has continued to increase and is projected to reach an unduplicated count of more than 14,300 in 2014.